michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

    measured zero-width command time.
 FFT replacement alone is unlikely to close this case's gap.
 4. Measure output reconvolution explicitly.
-For I iterations there are 4I iteration FFT executions and another 2 output FFT executions for rawflag 0/2 in the retained batched path.
+For I iterations there are 4I iteration FFT executions and another `2*ceil(Z/min(Z,4))` batched output FFT executions for rawflag 0/2.
 The earlier per-charge path required 2Z;
    counts alone are not a timing
    breakdown.
 The retained path uses bounded contiguous packing; compare it against separable direct passes if this phase remains significant.
 Keep the